PI-008: Inspecting Ships that Carry Grain and Grain Products for Export

 The following list includes inspection equipment that are commonly used by ship inspectors across Canada.

-- Head lamp (e.g. a miner's lamp) is recommended so that both hands are free.
-These can be fitted with either a rechargeable battery pack or disposable batteries.
+- Head lamp (for example, a miner's lamp) is recommended so that both hands are free.
+These can be fitted with either a rechargeable battery pack or disposable batteries

 The predominant type of ship to load grain is the bulk carrier or laker.
 Occasionally, bulk carrier type ships are modified with holds which can be separated into two or more smaller holds by means of one or more movable horizontal partitions (tween decks); wing tanks (paired tanks on either side of a centre tank and filled with either ballast or commodities); reefer holds and other adaptations to load grain.
 On rare occasions, tanker carriers also load grain.

 The following is a list of structures and places where cargo residues accumulate and infestation develops.
 All of these places should be checked for cargo residues: